marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 await app.RunAsync();
 ```

 Finally, the job itself needs to be registered with Dapr so it can be triggered at a later point in time.
-This could happen
+You can do this
 by injecting a `DaprJobsClient` into a class and executing as part of an inbound operation to your application, but for
 this example's purposes, it'll go at the bottom of the `Program.cs` file you started above.
 Because you'll be using the
 `DaprJobsClient` you registered with dependency injection, start by creating a scope so you can access it.